etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/receivables-and-payables/transactions.md

 | Upon Deposit Use the "Deposit Account" (i.e)                |                | Payment amount |

 !!! info
     Each posting will be different when the amount comes partially or totally from a debt classified as doubtful.
-In that case, the posting will be as explained in the Doubtful Debt Run Window.
+In that case, the posting will be as explained in the [_Doubtful Debt Run Window_](/docs/products/etendo-classic/user-guide/financial-management/receivables-and-payables/transactions/#doubtful-debt-run)

 A "**Withdrawal Reconciliation**" posting looks like: